Designing assessment activities

 • Will the assessment be integrated with the learning programme or normal workplace activity, or will it be a special event?

-• What underpinning knowledge, skills (including generic skills) and ideas required need to be incorporated into the assessment activity?
+• What underpinning knowledge, skills (including generic skills) and ideas need to be incorporated into the assessment activity?

 • What degree of learner interaction and assessor assistance is allowable in completing the activity?
 Is specific direction or only general guidance appropriate?